Edo Fimmen: Early life

-Trade Union career
+Trade unionism

 Fimmen worked as a clerk, probably for the American Petroleum Company and during the 1903 strike joined the National Union of Commercial and Office Employees.
 Allied to G L Niermeyer, he was elected secretary.
 He was then obliged to give up his job, and supported himself through translation work for J. C. Dalmeyer.
 On 22 October 1905 he was one of the founder members of the General Dutch Union of Trade and Office Workers.
-He was the treasurer from 1905 to 1907, and then Secretary from 1907 - 1916.
-He also edited Onze Strijd (Our Struggle) from 1909 - 1916.
+He was the treasurer from 1905 to 1907, and then Secretary from 1907 to 1916.
+He also edited Onze Strijd (Our Struggle) from 1909 to 1916.
 They successfully campaigned for equal pay for men and women in 1909.

 From 1919 to 1942, Fimmen served as General Secretary of the International Transport Workers' Federation.

+Later life

-In the early phases of World War II in Europe, he organized couriers for Soviet military intelligence and also assisted the British.
+In 1937 he was nominated for the Nobel Peace Prize by Vladimír Clementis In the early phases of World War II in Europe, he organized couriers for Soviet military intelligence and also assisted the British.
+He died in Cuernavaca on 14 December 1942.